- Jeremy Inson

 The best way to get to Craven Cottage is to take the District Line on the tube, jump off at Putney Bridge, and walk the rest of the way.
 Putney Bridge overland railway station is just over a mile away and over the Thames from the Cottage and is served from Paddington and Victoria stations in central London.

 The 74, 85, C4, 220, or 424 buses run by the stadium, but one way not to go is by car.
 There is barely any parking space, with the roads nearby restricted to residents’ parking.
 Then, of course, there is the nose-to-tail London traffic to contend with, too.

-For a novel way of travelling to a match, there is a water taxi that travels down the Thames from Blackfriars or Embankment Pier and drops fans at Putney, a 20-30 minute walk to the stadium.
+For a novel way of traveling to a match, a water taxi travels down the Thames from Blackfriars or Embankment Pier and drops fans at Putney, a 20-30 minute walk to the stadium.
 There are also bike racks in the park adjacent to the Cottage for those of a healthy disposition, and if it is a sunny day, the Thames walk from nearby Hammersmith is a pleasant way to spend 30 minutes ahead of the game.

-For those who can get there away from match day, there is a stadium tour which costs £12 ($18.75) for adults and £9 ($14.10) for six to twelve year-olds and free for under-fives.
+For those who can get there away from match day, there is a stadium tour which costs £15 for adults and £12 for six to twelve-year-olds and free for under-fives.